-[Section X.] (Section X, P. L.) And be it further enacted by the authority aforesaid, That the said president, managers and company shall have power to erect permanent bridges over all the waters crossing the said route or track, betwixt the river Schuylkill and Connestogoe, wherever the same shall be found necessary, and shall cause a road to be laid out, fifty feet wide, twenty-one feet whereof in breadth, at least, shall be made an artificial road, which shall be bedded with wood, stone, gravel, or any other hard substance, well compacted together, a sufficient depth to secure a solid foundation to the same, and the said road shall be faced with gravel or stone pounded, or other small hard substance, in such manner as to secure a firm and, as near as the materials will admit, an even surface, rising towards the middle by a gradual arch, and so nearly level in its progress, as that it shall in no place rise or fall more than will form an angle of four degrees with an horizontal line, and shall forever hereafter maintain and keep the same in good and perfect order and repair, from the city of Philadelphia to Witmer's bridge, and thence to the borough of Lancaster.
+[Section X.] (Section X, P. L.) And be it further enacted by the authority aforesaid, That the said president, managers and company shall erect permanent bridges over all the waters crossing the said route or track, between Lancaster and Harrisburg aforesaid, wherever the same may be found necessary.
+Swatara creek only excepted, and shall cause a road to be laid out fifty feet wide, and at least twenty-one feet in breadth thereof, to be made an artificial road, bedded with wood, stone, gravel, or any other hard substance, well compacted together, a sufficient depth to secure a solid foundation to the same, and the said road shall be faced with gravel, or stone pounded, or other small hard substance, in such manner as to secure a firm, and, as near as the materials will admit, an even surface, rising toward the middle by a gradual arch, and so nearly level, in its progress, as that it shall in no place rise or fall more than will form an angle of four degrees with an horizontal line, and shall forever hereafter maintain and keep the same in good and perfect order and repair, from the borough of Lancaster through Elizabeth-town and Middletown, to Harrisburg, agreeably to the route laid out by the said president and managers, provided that no turnpike gate shall be erected within one mile of either of the boroughs or towns before mentioned, neither shall any toll be demanded or taken from any person passing or repassing from one part of his or her farm to another.

-[Section XI.]
-(Section XI, P. L.) And be it further enacted by the authority aforesaid, That so soon as the said president, managers and company shall have perfected the said road, for any distance from the city of Philadelphia, not less than ten miles, towards the said borough, and so from time to time, any other like distance progressively, they shall give notice thereof to the governor of the commonwealth, who shall thereupon forthwith nominate and appoint three skillful and judicious persons to view and examine the same, and report to him in writing whether the said road is so far executed in a masterly workmanlike manner, according to the true intent and meaning of this act: and if their report shall be in the affirmative, then the governor shall, by license under his hand and the lesser seal of the commonwealth, permit and suffer the said president, managers and company to erect and fix such and so many gates or turnpikes upon and across the said road, as will be necessary and sufficient to collect the tolls and duties hereinafter granted to the said company, from all persons traveling in the same with horses, cattle, carts and carriages.
+(Section XI, P. L.) [Section XI.]
+And be it further enacted by the authority aforesaid.
+That so soon as the said president, managers and company shall have perfected the said road, they shall give notice thereof to the governor of this commonwealth, who shall thereupon forthwith nominate three skillful and judicial persons to view and examine the same, and report to him in writing, whether the said road is executed in a masterly workmanlike manner, according to the true intent and meaning of this act, and if the report shall be in the affirmative, then the governor shall, by license under his hand and the lesser seal of the commonwealth, permit and suffer the said president, managers and company to erect and fix such, and so many, gates or turnpikes, upon and across the said road, as will be necessary and sufficient to collect the tolls and duties herein after granted to the said company, from all persons travelling on the same with horses, cattle, carts and carriages.